Alison Wonderland is Wide Awake

 STORY / Erica Hawkins

-“When I played a show in Japan, I posted a video of this on my Instagram, it was torrential rain all over me and I DJed for 75 minutes,” Alison Wonderland chirped her elation over the moment dripping from her Australian accent.
-In the video and post she shared from the show, the petite and fair-haired DJ, producer, and singer is dwarfed in an oversized Dead Kennedys shirt and drenched to the bone in rain, the vintage tee sticking to her tiny frame.
-Her face is slightly tilted down and to the right, her eyes blissfully closed.
-“It was insane, it was really really crazy, it was by the Ocean, and I don’t know, it just started raining and I was like, I’m here and everyone is here, so fuck it, I’m just going to go in.”
-That phrase, “so fuck it, I’m just going to go in” seems to be an ever-present narrative in the Croation-Australian EDM entertainers life—and not just during precarious situations like putting your hands on electric equipment while standing in the rain.
+Alison Wonderland chirped her elation over a very special moment: “When I played a show in Japan—I posted a video of this on my Instagram—it was torrential rain and I DJed for 75 minutes.”
+In the video she shared from the show, the petite and fair-haired DJ, producer, and singer is drenched to the bone, her oversized Dead Kennedys t-shirt sticking to her tiny frame, and her eyes are blissfully closed.
+“It was insane, it was really really crazy, it was by the ocean, and I don’t know, it just started raining and I was like, I’m here and everyone is here, so fuck it, I’m just going to go in.”
+That phrase seems to be an ever-present theme in the Croatian-Australian EDM entertainer’s life—and not just during precarious situations like putting your hands on electronics while standing in the rain.

-Her debut album, Run, released in 2015 peaked at No. 6 on the ARIA Albums Chart, she was the first solo female artist to play electronic music festival mainstay, Electric Daisy Carnival’s, mainstage, and earlier this year, just one week after releasing her sophomore album, Awake, she broke yet another barrier—becoming the highest-billed female DJ in the history of Coachella Music Festival.
-Though those moments seem to coming one after the other for Alison Wonderland, her will to be present and exchange energy with her audience, allows her to embrace those moments as they come.
+Her debut album, Run, released in 2015, peaked at No. 6 on the ARIA Albums Chart.
+She was the first solo female artist to play Electric Daisy Carnival’s mainstage, and earlier this year, just one week after releasing her sophomore album, Awake, she broke yet another barrier by becoming the highest-billed female DJ in the history of Coachella Music Festival.
+Though those moments seem to be coming one after the other for Alison Wonderland, her will to be present and exchange energy with her audience allows her to embrace each and every one.

 When asked which songs on the album best convey the message of waking up, Alison chuckles, “All of them.
 Every single one.”
 She continues, “I feel like without one song I wouldn’t have the other song and they all lead to an end message.
 They’re like puzzle pieces.”

-With one quick glance of an EDM festival lineup, dance music chart, or nominees who win the Grammy for best dance or electronic album, it’s beyond obvious that EDM is a tightly bolted boys’ club.
-But, as Alison shared when chatting about the awe-inspiring moment soaked and happy in Japan, fuck it, she’s going to go in.
+With one quick glance of an EDM festival lineup, dance music chart, or Grammy nominees for best dance or electronic album, it’s beyond obvious that EDM is a tightly bolted boys club.
+But, as Alison shared regarding the awe-inspiring moment when she was soaked and happy in Japan… fuck it.
+She’s going to go in.

-“I think it’s important to just be who I am, I never really felt female or male on stage.
-When I’m performing I just always feel like an artist.
-Saying that seeing more women in the industry is amazing, because it gives other women the confidence to put themselves out there.
-That for me is a very important thing, because hopefully in ten years we won’t have to have this conversation.
+“I think it’s important to just be who I am.
+I never really felt female or male on stage.
+When I’m performing… I’m an artist.
+But seeing more women in the industry is amazing, because it gives other women the confidence to put themselves out there.
+That for me is a very important thing, because hopefully in ten years we won’t need to have this conversation.
 I’ve never really compromised myself.
-Not letting my gender define me has actually helped artists in my gender or people that are trying to fight what’s going on in every industry.
-I think the less I make it an issue, the less it becomes an issue, long-term.
-I think putting myself out there and being myself [will cause] other people to do the same thing and not feel intimidated or worried.”
+Not letting my gender define me has actually helped artists in my gender or people who are trying to fight what’s going on in every industry.
+I think the less I make it an issue, the less it becomes an issue long-term.
+Putting myself out there and being myself [will cause] other people to do the same and not feel intimidated.”